 · Ministry of Children and Youth Services – Children’s services and supports funded by the Ontario Provincial Government

-· Ministry of Community and Social Services
+· Ontario Ministry of Children Community and Social Services (MCCSS)

 · Ministry of Health and Long-Term Care – Government health and long-term care programs, benefits and services; including information on funding for assistive devices.

 · Special Services at Home – The Special Services at Home (SSAH) Program helps family’s caring for individuals with a disability.
 If approved, families are provided with funding to purchase supports and services which they could not normally provide themselves and are not available elsewhere in the community.

 · Assistance for Children with Severe Disabilities – The Assistance for Children with Severe Disabilities Program helps parents with some of the extra costs of caring for a child who has a severe disability.

 · Ontario Disability Support Program – Financial assistance program for persons with a disability.

 · Jennifer Ashleigh Foundation – Children’s charity providing financial assistance and funding for special treatments and medical expenses for those in need.

 · Canadian Tire Jump Start – Assists children in financial need to participate in an organised recreational sport.